Digital Marketing //

 What is zero-click marketing and why does it matter for website promotion?

 Zero-click marketing is the practice of building brand visibility on platforms where users consume content without clicking through to external websites.
-Zero-click marketing matters because 58.5% of U.S. Google searches now end without a click, so brands that only optimize for clicks miss the majority of their potential audience.
+Zero-click marketing matters because 60% of Google searches now end without a click, so brands that only optimize for clicks miss the majority of their potential audience.

 Can ChatGPT and AI tools actually send traffic to my website?